-With traditional brick-and-mortar stores confronting fundamental challenges from online retailers like Amazon, a years-long decline in foot traffic at malls and shopping centers, and store closings among household names like Macy’s, Sears, and J.C.
-Penney, it is a daunting time for retailers.
+It is a daunting time for retailers as traditional brick-and-mortar stores confront fundamental challenges from online retailers like Amazon, a years-long decline in foot traffic at malls and shopping centers, and store closings among household names like Macy’s, Sears, and J.C.
+Penney.
 Further challenges lie ahead if Congress advances its proposed Border Adjustment Tax policy, which will weigh heavily on import-reliant retailers.

 Communications for retail businesses are challenging not only because these obstacles are complex, but because there are multiple constituencies that need to be addressed.
-A company’s brand has to entice consumers to make purchases, while at the same time, the business must address shareholders, vendors, lenders, employees and landlords.
+A company’s brand has to entice consumers to make purchases, while the business must simultaneously address the concerns of shareholders, vendors, lenders, employees and landlords.
 Too often, these separate audiences hear conflicting messages about the stores’ success and viability.

 When a retailer is in trouble, it is difficult to find a balance among the competing priorities of encouraging customers to buy products, assuring employees of job security, and convincing vendors to continue product shipments, while simultaneously communicating with lenders and landlords about financial troubles and payment shortfalls.

 The critical component is to understand that these communications need to be carefully planned in advance, and can’t be implemented on the fly.
 An experienced public relations firm can help a retailer identify when which parties need to be told what, and then orchestrate a coordinated response.